Knotx/knotx/documentation/src/main/wiki/ProductionUsage.md

 ```
 #####Preserving headers passed to microservices
 Single service configuration allows to define which headers should be passed to microservices.
-If **allowed.request.headers** section is not present, all headers will be filtered out.
+If **allowed.request.headers** section is not present, no headers will be forwarded to microservice.
 It is possible to use wildcard character (*) e.g.
 ```json
 "services": [
     {